Copyright © 2024 Euromaidanpress.com

 himars

-M142 HIMARS in action.
+M142 HIMARS has dropped in effectiveness due to development of Russian capabilities.
 Illustrative photo.
 Source: Armed Forces of Ukraine (AFU) Telegram channel

 Russians have adapted to HIMARS.
 What are Ukraine’s alternatives?